Written by Jayeesha Taneja, a second-year journalism student.

-Tesla’s stepped foot into Indian soils by registering their first office in Bangalore, Karnataka.
-While its manufacturing bases still are unclear, there are potential difficulties Musk’s Tesla might be looking at with accordance to the Indian Government.
+Tesla stepped foot into Indian soils by registering its first office in Bangalore, Karnataka.
+While its manufacturing bases still are unclear, there are potential difficulties Musk’s Tesla might be looking at in accordance to the Indian Government.

 What is the future of Tesla in India- Scope, and Competition